 Temporary Ram Mandir in Ayodhya reopens; Most Mathura temples shut

-Lucknow, June 08: The temporary temple of Lord Ram inside the Ram Janmabhoomi or Lord Ram's birthplace in Uttar Pradesh' Ayodhya reopened today after over two months of coronavirus lockdown.
+Lucknow, June 08: The temporary temple of Lord Ram inside the Ram Janmabhoomi or Lord Ram's birthplace in Uttar Pradesh's Ayodhya reopened today after over two months of coronavirus lockdown.

 Thousands of devotees used to throng Ayodhya, the most prominent spot to open up again which had shut due to the ongoing coronavirus crisis and with the rapid increase in number, it is doubtful that the Ram Mandir will receive such a footfall in the initial days.

-In March, Uttar Pradesh Chief Minister Yogi Adityanath had presided over a ceremony to move the idol of Lord Ram from a tin structure where it was kept for decades to a new fiber one.
+In March, Uttar Pradesh Chief Minister Yogi Adityanath had presided over a ceremony to move the idol of Lord Ram from a tin structure where it was kept for decades to a new fibre one.

 Only two Mathura temples will open to the public as managements of the others have expressed reservations about the move amid the coronavirus crisis.